binaryeq/daleq/README.md

 ### Locating Souffle

-*Daleq* willl try to find the *souffle* executable in the path.
+*Daleq* will try to find the *souffle* executable in the path.
-This can be iveridden by passing it as a JVM argument, i.e. `-DSOUFFLE=<path-to-souffle>`.
+This can be overridden by passing it as a JVM argument, i.e. `-DSOUFFLE=<path-to-souffle>`.

 ## Overview